San Diego Boating Injury Lawyers

 Any boating or personal watercraft accident can result in drowning, but there are a number of other injures that a person may suffer that could potentially cause permanent changes to his or her life.
 Even near-drowning incidents can result in brain damage and alter a victim’s ability to function normally.
 Other injuries can include broken bones, lacerations, traumatic brain injury, and even loss of limb should the injury accident involve exposing an unprotected person to an active propeller.
 Such injuries can require extensive medical treatment and rehabilitative care.
 In addition, a boating accident victim may not be able to work during his or her recovery, or ever again, depending on the severity of the injuries, creating not only physical and emotional hardships relating to the injury, but financial hardships as well.

 If you or someone you love was injured in a boating accident due to someone else's negligence, you are entitled to receive compensation that covers your medical expenses, lost wages, property damage, and pain and suffering.
-Contact one of the experienced attorney at the Jurewitz Law Group immediately after an accident so that the incident can be investigated and evidence can be secured before it disappears or is altered.
+Contact one of the experienced San Diego personal injury attorneys at the Jurewitz Law Group immediately after an accident so that the incident can be investigated and evidence can be secured before it disappears or is altered.
 Our attorneys will make sure that you get the compensation you need and deserve.
 Call us at (619) 233-5020 or (888) 233-5020.

 - El Capitan Reservoir Boating Accident Claims Two Lives